-For her upcoming Cell Series installation, she will incorporate a new series of works, "Sculptures the Size of Hailstones."
+For her Cell Series installation, she incorporates a new series of works, "Sculptures the Size of Hailstones."
 These works expand her investigations into natural resources, historic litter and stewardship, with specific attention to the landscape and weather of Texas.

 PK: I think it is worth noting that most viewers are unaware of what goes into creating a work like Old Copper Futures beyond the conceptualization.
 Research into “how to make this” has to occur prior to the actual fabrication; and it has to be within one’s financial means.
 Have you ever conceived of a project where one or both of these obstacles have prevented the execution?